 First off, let’s shed some light on the difference between digitalization and digital transformation as they are still often confused or used interchangeably.
 Gartner Glossary defines the term digitalization as the use of digital technologies to change a business model and provide new revenue and value-producing opportunities.
-Digital transformation is a broader term: as defined by CIO, it implies the rethinking of how an organization uses technology, people, and processes in pursuit of new business models and new revenue streams, driven by changes in customer expectations around products and services.
+Digital transformation is a broader term: it implies the rethinking of how an organization uses technology, people, and processes in pursuit of new business models and new revenue streams, driven by changes in customer expectations around products and services.

 Digital twin